michaelrsweet/mxml/doc/body.md

 ### Load Callbacks

-The `load_xxx` arguments to the `mxmlLoad` functions are a callback function and a data pointer which are used to determine the value type of each data node in an XML document.
-The default (`NULL`) callback expects the `load_cbdata` argument to be a pointer to a `mxml_type_t` variable - if `NULL` it returns the `MXML_TYPE_TEXT` type.
+The `load_xxx` arguments to the mxmlLoadXxx functions are a callback function and a data pointer which are used to determine the value type of each data node in an XML document.
+The default (`NULL`) callback expects the `load_cbdata` argument to be a pointer to a `mxml_type_t` variable that contains the desired value node type - if `NULL`, it uses the `MXML_TYPE_TEXT` (whitespace-separated text) type.

-You can provide your own callback functions for more complex XML documents.
+You can provide your own callback function for more complex XML documents.
 Your callback function will receive a pointer to the current element node and must return the value type of the immediate children for that element node:
 `MXML_TYPE_CUSTOM`, `MXML_TYPE_INTEGER`, `MXML_TYPE_OPAQUE`, `MXML_TYPE_REAL`,
 or `MXML_TYPE_TEXT`.
-The function is called *after* the element and its attributes have been read, so you can look at the element name, attributes, and attribute values to determine the proper value type to return.
+The function is called *after* the element and its attributes have been read so you can look at the element name, attributes, and attribute values to determine the proper value type to return.

 The following callback function looks for an attribute named "type" or the